DAP: A Dynamic Adversarial Patch for Evading Person Detectors: Discussions

-We also evaluated the patch performance with respect to the size of the target object (person).
+We evaluated the patch performance with respect to the size of the target object (person).
 We use scales of $0.6, 0.5, 0.4,$ and $0.3$ representing the size of the patch with respect to the size of the person bounding box ($0.5$ scale corresponds to $0.2$ in \cite{Hu21}).
-Our experimental results, confirm that larger patches generally result in stronger attack performance, as expected.
+Our experimental results illustrated in Table \ref{patch_size}, confirm that larger patches generally result in stronger attack performance, as expected.
 This is due to the fact that a larger patch covers more of the target object, making it more difficult for object detectors to identify the person.
 Overall, our experimental findings suggest that patch size is an important factor to consider when designing effective adversarial patches for object detection.